Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 - All other images came from my own personal image library

 ### **Code Snippets**
-The code I use to deploy and clear the Google maps markers has been adapted from the Google Maps API Developer documentation , Eamonn Smyth's "How To Google Maps" document (circulkated on Slack) and augmented with questions submitted to StackOverflow.
+The code I use to deploy and clear the Google maps markers has been adapted from the Google Maps API Developer documentation , Eamonn Smyth's "How To Google Maps" document (circulated on Slack - https://code-institute-room.slack.com/files/UU5GBNS6M/F01FEG2NM53/how_to_google_maps.pdf) and augmented with questions submitted to StackOverflow.
 - Google Maps Developer Documents - https://developers.google.com/maps/documentation/javascript/markers
 - Clearing Google Markers - https://developers.google.com/maps/documentation/javascript/examples/marker-remove